 If stopPagingMonitoring bit is set to 1, the UE may stop monitoring PDCCH monitoring occasion(s) for paging in that Paging Occasion (PO) as specified in TS 38.304 [20].

+NOTE: etwsAndCmasIndication is also used by EU-Alert and KPAS Public Warning System.